 Shop our color and panel samples here!

-Matte – With a matte finish you are getting a surface little to no shine.
-This is popular for its natural or unfinished appearance.
+Matte – With a matte finish, you are getting a surface with little to no shine.
+This finish is popular for its natural, unfinished appearance.